-CPC-ACCR’s Infant Toddler Program is funded by the New York State Office of Children and Family Services.
-We work with our Consortium agencies, the Day Care Council of New York, Child Development Support Corporation, and Committee for Hispanic Children and Families Inc.
+CPC-ACCR’s Infant-Toddler Program is funded by the New York State Office of Children and Family Services.
+We work with our Consortium partner agencies, the Day Care Council of New York, Child Development Support Corporation, and Committee for Hispanic Children and Families Inc.

 The Center is a nexus for the provision of technical assistance and professional development opportunities on best practices that meet the developmental needs of children from birth to three.
 It seeks to increase the capacity of childcare center administrators, staff, family, group family and informal childcare providers to provide high quality early learning and care for New York City’s babies and toddlers.

 Research demonstrate the quality care in the stage of birth to three years old has a significant and long-lasting impact on children’s social, emotional, physical, and cognitive development.
 This service aims to enhance the quality of infant-toddler care and increase the supply of programs serving children from birth to three years old.
 Infant-Toddler Brochure

 For more information, please contact Infant-Toddler Coordinator, Ms. Xiao Wu at 212-941-0030 ext.
 246